alexylon/Ferrocrypt/README.md

    Additionally, Ferrocrypt employs the Argon2id password-based key derivation function to generate secure encryption keys from user passwords, making it easy for users to protect their data with a strong and unique password.
-   The vaults that are produced have the file extension ".fcv".
+   The vaults that are produced have the file extension ".fcs".

-2. Hybrid encryption: This method leverages both symmetric and asymmetric encryption algorithms to provide a robust and reliable encryption process.
+2. Hybrid encryption: This method combines both symmetric and asymmetric encryption algorithms.
-   Specifically, this mode uses the industry-standard AES-GCM symmetric algorithm to encrypt the data and the RSA asymmetric (public key) algorithm to encrypt the symmetric data key, providing an added layer of security.
+   In this mode, the XChaCha20-Poly1305 symmetric algorithm is used to encrypt the data, while the RSA asymmetric (public key) algorithm is used to encrypt the symmetric data key, providing an added layer of security.
+   Unlike Symmetric mode above, where a password-derived key is used to encrypt all files or folders, each file or folder is encrypted with a random key in Hybrid mode.
+Even if someone guesses your password, the random key renders it useless without the private key.
+Moreover, if someone gains access to your private key, they would still need the password to decrypt it.
-   The vaults that are produced have the file extension ".fch".
+   Vaults produced by the Hybrid mode have a file extension of ".fch".

-The two crates, implementing the AES-GCM and ChaCha20Poly1305 encryption algorithms, `aes-gcm` and `chacha20poly1305`, have successfully received security audits.
+The `chacha20poly1305` crate, which implements the ChaCha20Poly1305 encryption algorithms, has undergone successful security audits.

 Ferrocrypt enhances the security of header data, which comprises crucial cryptographic components, by generating additional Reed-Solomon parity (recovery) bytes.
 In the event of header corruption,